 We’ve seen several reports recently about big banks making tremendous mistakes when processing foreclosures on innocent mortgage holders.
 Maybe you have been completely on-time with your payments and the foreclosure is a result of the bank failing and refusing to process your payments.
 The bank may have instructed you to stop making payments.
 Perhaps you fell behind on payments and the bank failed to process a mortgage relief program application correctly.
 Even scarier are the instances where you attempted to proactively seek help and were given misleading information from a bank representative.

-These scenarios are playing out every day in wrongful foreclosure cases all across Tennessee and the country.
+These scenarios are playing out every day in wrongful foreclosure cases all across New Mexico and the country.
 Although these can be incredibly stressful situations and you may feel like you lack the energy to take on the big banks, turn to John Frank Higgins and his long track record of helping homeowners just like you.

 What can you expect throughout the Foreclosure Process?

-Bankruptcy in Tennessee
+Bankruptcy in New Mexico

 We emphasize helping you through bankruptcy